Central Railway zone: Matheran Hill Railway

-Constructed in 1907, the narrow-gauge Matheran Hill Railway connects Neral on the Mumbai-Chennai main line with the hill station of Matheran in the Western Ghats, east of Mumbai.
+Constructed in 1907, the narrow-gauge Matheran Hill Railway connects Neral on the Mumbai CSMT-Chennai main line with the hill station of Matheran in the Western Ghats, east of Mumbai.
 Neral is linked to Mumbai's Chhatrapati Shivaji Maharaj Terminus by frequent suburban trains.
 Steam engines have now been replaced by diesel locomotives.
 The route is noted for its sharp curves.